OpenGeoportal/Data-Ingest/README.md

 ```
 The [docker](./docker) folder contains an orchestration with the complete service stack for a development environment.

 For detailed instructions on how-to run the docker composition which instantiates a service stack, please refer to the related [README](./docker/README.md) file.
+Note that although a copy of the data-ingest service is included in the composition, you'll need to run a separate instance.
+The docker composition is intended for development only and is designed to interact with either the data-ingest service or the harvester outside the container.

 There is a batch of unit tests associated to this build.
 If you want to build _without_ the tests, run: